Student Assessment Policy

 • Official events for elected student representatives;

-• Competing academic conflict (ex.
-Field trips, conferences etc.); and/or
+• Competing academic conflict (e.g. Field trips, conferences etc.); and/or

-If the teacher determines that substantiating documentation is required, students will be directed by their teacher to submit their request through the Student Wellness Documentation Portal for review and validation of documentation provided.
-Students should never send documentation directly to their teacher.
-Results of the review will be communicated directly to the teacher from Student Wellness confirming receipt and verification of documentation submitted and the dates to which the documentation applies.
-If approved (with or without requirement for substantiating documentation), the form, time-frame and process of supplemental assessment or relief will be determined by the teacher.
+Results of the review of students’ personal medical documentation will be communicated directly to the faculty from Student Wellness confirming receipt and verification of documentation submitted and the dates to which the documentation applies.
+If approved (with or without requirement for substantiating documentation), the form, time-frame and process of supplemental assessment or relief will be determined by the faculty.
 Relief may include, but is not limited to, deadline extension, deferred testing, or re-weighting of grades.

 2. Unplanned Absences